 Deep, Experienced Management Team.
-We are managed by GC Advisors, which, as of December 31, 2015, had access through the Staffing Agreement to the resources and expertise of Golub Capital s more than 265 employees, led by our chairman, Lawrence E. Golub, and our chief executive officer, David B. Golub.
-As of December 31, 2015, the more than 90 investment professionals of Golub Capital had an average of over 12 years of investment experience and were supported by more than 175 administrative and back office personnel that focus on operations, finance, legal and compliance, accounting and reporting, marketing, information technology and office management.
+We are managed by GC Advisors, which, as of September 30, 2016, had access through the Staffing Agreement to the resources and expertise of Golub Capital s more than 280 employees, led by our chairman, Lawrence E. Golub, and our chief executive officer, David B. Golub.
+As of September 30, 2016, the more than 90 investment professionals of Golub Capital had an average of over 12 years of investment experience and were supported by more than 185 administrative and back office personnel that focus on operations, finance, legal and compliance, accounting and reporting, marketing, information technology and office management.
+GC Advisors also manages GCIC, a Maryland corporation that has elected to be treated as a business development company.
 Golub Capital seeks to hire and retain high-quality investment professionals and reward those personnel based on investor returns.

 In 2015, Golub Capital was awarded Creditflux Manager Awards Best Business Development Company, Global Capital s US Securitization Awards Best Middle Market CLO Manager for 2014 and Private Debt Investor s Lender of the Year, Americas and Unitranche Lender of the Year, Americas.
-In 2014, Golub Capital was awarded Acquisition International s 2014 Fund Awards Credit Asset Management Firm of the Year USA, ACQ s Global Awards US Credit Asset Manager of the Year, Acquisition International s Broadly Syndicated Loans Specialist of the Year USA, and Acquisition International s

-Hedge Fund Award USA Credit Asset Manager of the Year.
+In 2014, Golub Capital was awarded Acquisition International s 2014 Fund Awards Credit Asset Management Firm of the Year USA, ACQ s Global Awards US Credit Asset Manager of the Year, Acquisition International s Broadly Syndicated Loans Specialist of the Year USA, and Acquisition International s Hedge Fund Award USA Credit Asset Manager of the Year.
 In 2013, Golub Capital was awarded Finance Monthly s Global Awards 2013 Credit Asset Manager of the Year and DealMakers M&A Awards 2013 Middle Market Lender of the Year.
 These awards do not constitute an endorsement by such organizations of the securities being offered by this prospectus.

 Leading U.S. Debt Platform Provides Access to Proprietary Relationship-Based Deal Flow.
 GC Advisors gives us access to the deal flow of Golub Capital, one of the leading middle-market lenders in the United States.
-Golub Capital has been ranked a top 3 Traditional Middle Market Bookrunner each year from 2008 through 2015 by Thomson Reuters LPC for senior secured loans of up to \$500.0 million for leveraged buyouts (based on number of deals completed).
-Since its inception, Golub Capital has closed deals with over 225 middle-market sponsors and repeat transactions with over 130 sponsors.
+Golub Capital has been ranked a top 3 Traditional Middle Market Bookrunner each year from 2008 through 3Q 2016 by Thomson Reuters LPC for senior secured loans of up to \$500.0 million for leveraged buyouts (based on number of deals completed).
+Since its inception, Golub Capital has closed deals with over 200 middle-market sponsors and repeat transactions with over 130 sponsors.
 We believe that Golub Capital receives relationship-based early looks and last looks at many investment opportunities in the U.S. middle-market market, allowing it to be highly selective in the transactions it pursues.